chef/chef-web-docs/content/reusable/md/ohai_automatic_attribute.md

 </tr>
 <tr>
 <td><code>node['ohai_time']</code></td>
 <td>The time at which Ohai was last run.
-This attribute is not commonly used in recipes, but it is saved to the Chef Infra Server and can be accessed using the <code>knife status</code> subcommand.</td>
+This attribute isn't commonly used in recipes, but it's saved to the Chef Infra Server and can be accessed using the <code>knife status</code> subcommand.</td>
 </tr>
 </tbody>
 </table>